 And lastly, we note the inclusion of safflower oil.
 Safflower oil is nutritionally similar to sunflower oil.
 Since these oils are high in omega-6 fatty acids and contain no omega-3’s, they’re considered less nutritious than canola or flaxseed oils.

 Safflower oil is notable for its resistance to heat damage during cooking.

 Based on its ingredients alone, Pure Dog Food looks like an above-average wet product.

 As a group, the brand features an average protein content of 42% and a mean fat level of 16%.
 Together, these figures suggest a carbohydrate content of 34% for the overall product line.

-Near-average protein.
+Above-average protein.
 Below-average fat.
-And above-average carbs when compared to a typical moist dog food.
+And above-average carbs when compared to a typical fresh dog food.

-Free of any plant-based protein boosters, this looks like the profile of a wet dog food containing a notable amount of meat.
+Free of any plant-based protein boosters, this looks like the profile of a wet dog food containing a significant amount of meat.

-Pure Dog Food contains both grain and grain-free recipes using a notable amount of named meats as its main source of animal protein, thus earning the brand 5 stars.
+Pure Dog Food contains both grain-inclusive and grain-free recipes using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.

 A Final Word